 If you have a newer furnace (or one with an AFUE rating above 80), it most likely has an electronic ignition system.
 One type of electronic ignition is an intermittent pilot.
-This system uses a pilot flame, but it lights it only when there's a call for heat from the thermostat.
+This system uses a pilot flame, but the pilot lights only when there's a call for heat from the thermostat.
 The furnace's electronic control board activates an electric igniter that uses a high-voltage spark to light the pilot.
 The pilot, in turn, lights the gas for the burners.
 Once the burn cycle is complete, both the burners and the pilot turn off.
 You can identify an intermittent pilot by its heavy-gauge wire leading to a device with a metal tip that is positioned next to the end of a small gas line, which supplies the pilot flame.

 Hot Surface Ignition

-Most furnaces with electronic ignition have a hot surface igniter or HSI.
+Most of today's furnaces with electronic ignition have a hot surface igniter or HSI.
 This is a simple part consisting of a ceramic fork or tongue attached to a squarish plastic base with two wires.
 The igniter sits in-line with one of the gas burners.
 When there's a call for heat from the thermostat, the fork heats up until it is red-hot.
 The gas valve then opens, and the gas is ignited by the glowing igniter.
 Hot surface igniters burn out over time, but they are easy to replace.
-You can usually check if a hot surface igniter is working simply by looking through the louvers of the front cover when there is a call for heat.
+You can usually check to see if a hot surface igniter is working simply by looking through the louvers of the front cover when there is a call for heat.
 Igniters glow brightly, so if you don't see any light, something is wrong.
 On the other hand, if the igniter never stops glowing, there's a problem with the furnace's electronic control board.